powerflo-data/Final-Project-Ironhack/README.md

 Taking a look into the target aggregated feature means, some genres are pretty well seperated from all others (e.g. Hip-Hop): <br>
 ![alt_text](https://github.com/powerflo-data/Final-Project-Ironhack/blob/main/energy_vs_speechiness_mean.png) <br>

 Keeping this in mind, I build up an unsupervised learning model using the k-means clustering algorithm.
 Choosing 16 clusters as there are 16 main genres within the data.
-Interesting at this point: The silhoute score peaked once more using 16 clusters, after getting worse again.
+Interesting at this point: The silhoute score peaked using 16 clusters after continuing going down further.

 ### Clustering results: